semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Jobs are the building blocks of Continuous Integration.
-Everything that happens, happens in a job.
-Jobs run user-defined shell commands in an *agent*, which can be a Virtual Machine (VM), a Kubernetes node, or a Docker container.
+Jobs get stuff done.
+This page explains how jobs work, how you can configure them, and what settings are available.

-## Overview
+## Job lifecycle

-Jobs run in their own dedicated agent, ensuring your commands run in an clean and ephemeral environment.
+Jobs run user-defined shell commands inside a dedicated environment called an *agent*.
+Agents are ephemeral Docker containers, Kubernetes pods, or VMs running Linux, MacOS, or Windows.

 When a job is scheduled, Semaphore will:
 1. **Schedule gent from pool**: pick a suitable agent from the warm pool of agents.
 2. **Initialize environment**: execute setup steps such as importing environment variables, loading SSH keys, mounting secrets, and installing the Semaphore CLI toolbox
-3. **Run commands**: execute the your commands inside the agent
+3. **Run commands**: execute your commands inside the agent
 4. **End job and save logs**: when the job ends, its activity log is exported and saved for future inspection
 5. **Destroy agent**: the used agent is discarded.